piratesteam/POC/README.md

 * Pirates of the Caribbean is an adventure-role playing game, in which players are battling with their ships in order to save their island.

 ### Features
-* Single screen with Multi player is available.
+* Single screen on single machine with Multi player is available.
+* Multi screen on single machine with Multi player is available.
-* Multi screen with Multi player is currently in process.
+* Multi screen on different machines with multi player is currently in process.
 * The battling ship is named as "Black Pearl".
+* Name of players are also available on screen.
 * Each ship will have five bullets to defend themselfves from enemy.
 * Each ship will only be provided with "three" lives only.
 * The ship which destroy the another ship by attacking five bullets ,will win the game.
 * Press "c" key for enabling viewport and "V" to disable it.
-* There will be one icon available at left side for help and instructions related to the game.
+* There will be one icon available at top center for help and instructions related to the game.

 #### CONTROLS FOR PLAYER 1